cloudteam2016/community/contributors/design-proposals/admission_control_resource_quota.md

 As a consequence of this decision, the user is able to spread its usage of a resource across multiple tiers of service.
-Let's demonstrate this via an example with a 4 cpu quota.
+Let's demonstrate this via an example with a 4 cpu quotas.

 The quota may be allocated as follows: